-I was a music student at Bristol University in 1992 when I heard and recorded from the radio a fantastic concert by given by comedian and Hollywood actor Dudley Moore at the Royal Albert Hall.
+As a music student at Bristol University in 1992 I heard, and recorded from the radio, a fantastic concert by given by comedian and Hollywood actor Dudley Moore at the Royal Albert Hall.
 I had seen Dudley playing jazz on the classic BBC comedy TV show ‘Not Only But Also’ with Peter Cook from the 1960s but I was bowled over by this concert.

-He played jazz standards and an original with his trio (with Peter Morgan on bass and Chris Karan on drums), conducted and performed his own music (with the BBC Concert Orchestra) from films he also starred in and played other piano compositions and some of his well know parodies of famous composers.
+He played jazz standards and one original piece with his trio (with Peter Morgan on bass and Chris Karan on drums), conducted and performed his own music with the BBC Concert Orchestra from films he also starred in, played other piano compositions and some of his well know parodies of famous composers.
 As if that wasn’t enough he also played Gershwin’s Rhapsody In Blue and the slow movement “Elvira Madigan” from Mozart’s Piano Concerto No.21 in C. This was all done with apparent ease and interspersed with funny commentary and anecdotes.

 I was particularly moved by his compositions.
 They struck a connection with me.
 I was blown away with the musicality of his jazz playing.

 Dudley was firstly a musician.
 He was an organ scholar at Magdalene College Oxford in the 1950s.
 He was a fine classical pianist, composer and sight reader but became better known for his jazz playing and comedy.
 His musical personality was as distinct as his comedic voice.
 It was amazing that he found time to do all these things brilliantly and give happiness to millions of people in so many different ways.